operasoftware/toolkit/README.md

 const NavigationItem = require.def('/components/navigation/item');
 ```

-Components only receive properties they are interested in - usually fragments of the appliation state.
+By design components only receive properties they are interested in, usually fragments of the appliation state.
-All the properties on static elements are converted into event listeners and element attributes (based on built-in dictionaries):
+All the properties on static elements are converted into event listeners and element attributes (based on the built-in dictionaries):

 ```js
 const NavigationItem = class extends Reactor.Component {